 As discussed in Section 3.15.2.4, the STIP program helps support future transportation projects in the study area.
 Table 3.15-19 and Figure 3.15-16 summarize future STIP projects in the cumulative effects study area, including the Carolina Crossroads project, which is receiving funding through the STIP program.
+Since the DEIS, six projects have been added within the cumulative effects study area, while three projects began construction and moved to the past and ongoing STIP projects listed in Table 3.15-8.
 While STIP projects other than Carolina Crossroads would not necessarily occur as a result of the proposed project, they would promote cohesion within and between communities in the reasonably foreseeable future.
 STIP projects would occur regardless of the project and are subject to change based on impacts and/or public input.